-Pfeiffer Big Sur State Park has an active program of guided hikes, Junior Rangers, and Ranger Cubs programs through the summer months.
+Pfeiffer Big Sur State Park has an active program of guided hikes, Junior Rangers, and Ranger Cubs programs through the summer months; Memorial Day weekend to Labor Day weekend.
 You'll find a variety of activities suitable for the whole family.

 State Park Activities

 *Park Day use fees apply for nature walks and activities if you park inside the park.

 Join us next Memorial Day weekend for the kick-off of our summer programming.